pointwise/ChangeConWallSpacings/README.md

 Adjusting spacing constraints will often modify existing domains and blocks that are connected to them.
 These options tell the script to initialize domains and/or blocks that are affected by the spacing change, so that you don’t have to.

 ## Disclaimer
-Scripts are freely provided.
-They are not supported products of Pointwise, Inc. Some scripts have been written and contributed by third parties outside of Pointwise's control.
+This file is licensed under the Cadence Public License Version 1.0 (the "License"), a copy of which is found in the LICENSE file, and is distributed "AS IS."

-TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, POINTWISE DISCLAIMS ALL WARRANTIES, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, WITH REGARD TO THESE SCRIPTS.
-TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL POINTWISE BE LIABLE TO ANY PARTY FOR ANY SPECIAL, INCIDENTAL, INDIRECT, OR CONSEQUENTIAL DAMAGES WHATSOEVER (INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOSS OF BUSINESS INFORMATION, OR ANY OTHER PECUNIARY LOSS) ARISING OUT OF THE USE OF OR INABILITY TO USE THESE SCRIPTS EVEN IF POINTWISE HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES AND REGARDLESS OF THE FAULT OR NEGLIGENCE OF POINTWISE.
+TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, CADENCE DISCLAIMS ALL WARRANTIES AND IN NO EVENT SHALL BE LIABLE TO ANY PARTY FOR ANY DAMAGES ARISING OUT OF OR RELATING TO USE OF THIS FILE.
+Please see the License for the full text of applicable terms.